lupyuen/lupyuen.github.io/src/nuttx2.md

 "__`123`__" is printed 8 times because QEMU is running with 8 CPUs.

-Now we port this Debug Code to Star64...
+Now we port the Debug Code to Star64...

 ![NuttX prints to QEMU Console](https://lupyuen.github.io/images/riscv-print.png)